AnjanaSenanayake/DeepSelectNet/README.md

 pip install -r requirements.txt
 ```

-5) [Optional] To Leave the environment when not in use.
+5) [Optional] To Lave the environment when not in use.

 ```
 deactivate